Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Posthumous Character: He makes much more of an impact upon his death and during his time as a walker, in and out of universe.

 - Sacrificial Lamb: He's introduced solely to show what happens to communities who rebel against the Saviors, and his death was seen at the final roadblock the group encounters, really showing how dire their situation is.
 In the following episode, Negan specifically takes Rick to his undead corpse to show him up close and personal.
-When he saves Rick from a horde of walkers gathering around him, it's also meant to be a dark way of showing how only he can save Rick and his group.

 - Sole Survivor: Of his group for about a day before he's killed.